Information of leap second insertion in Enterprise Cloud 2.0 on December 31, 2016. [12/20/2016 Update]

 ・Red Hat Enterprise Linux for SAP HANA on Baremetal Server menu

-In default setting, ntpd with STEP mode is used of time synchronize.
+In default setting, ntpd with STEP mode is used for time synchronization.
 To avoid impact of leap second, please change configuration to slew mode by following instructions.

 1.Add -x option in /etc/sysconfig/ntpd